Direct short term loan lenders

 - Miss no opportunity.
 While a number of loan connection services boast extensive lender networks, they might still manage to miss a few good ones.
 When you’re on your own, you can take the time to look for ones based on your specific needs.
 You don’t have to worry about missing out.

 - Spend more time looking.
 If you limit your search to direct short-term lenders and refrain from using a loan connection service, you may end up spending more time to find the right loan.

 - Disreputable lenders.
 In the online lending space there is always a chance of finding a disreputable lender.
 Make sure you check the reputation of the lender before you apply.

 - Costs and terms.
 A drawback of any short-term loan is the cost: You’ll likely pay a high APR that can range from about 28% to 1000% or higher.
 You also won’t have much time to repay your loan, with most loans due on your next payday.

 Is there anything to avoid?

 - Avoid taking out more than you can afford.
-Although you’re probably looking for direct short term loan lenders because you have an immediate financial need, keep in mind that you’ll have to be able to repay the loan, typically by your next payday.
-If you’re not sure about your ability to repay the loan on time, you may want to avoid taking the loan in the first place and consider alternative options.
+Even if you’re looking for direct short-term lenders because you have an immediate financial need, keep in mind you’ll have to be able to repay the loan.
+If you’re not sure about your ability to repay on time, you may want to avoid taking the loan out in the first place.

 - Avoid late payments.
 When you make late payments, lenders will charge late fees.
-If there is no money in your bank account on the due date, you could end up paying insufficient funds fees.
+And if there’s no money in your bank account on the due date, you could end up paying nonsufficient funds fees, too.
 Banks and credit unions charge these fees to cover the costs of a bounced cheque when there aren’t enough funds in your account to cover the repayment.

 - Avoid settling.
-Given that there are dozens of direct short term loan lenders across Canada, it’s best that you compare a few different lenders before making a decision and settling on a specific loan and lender.
-See what options you have available and find the right lender for your needs.
+Given that there are dozens of direct short-term lenders in Canada, it’s best that you compare a few before making any kind of a decision.
+See what options you have available and find the right lender for your borrowing needs.